 The real John Dillinger allegedly had some creative ways to go about bank robbing.
 Reportedly he would sometimes pretend to be an alarm salesman in order to gain access to the vault, and even posed as a movie producer scouting locations for a film about bank robbers!
 Sadly, the movie ignores such interesting situations in favor of far more mundane robberies.

 Uncomfortably similar to "Bonnie & Clyde," which given the subject matter, was probably hard to avoid.
 Worth a look on video.
-C
+I give it a C.

 There's no way to talk about "Bruno" without comparing it to "Borat."
 Sacha Baron Cohen is a talented chameleon-like performer, but unfortunately "Bruno" is a weak follow-up.
 It just doesn't have as many laughs, IMO.